kartikgupta23/Medical-ChatBot-Assisstant-/README.md

 Pull requests and issues are welcome!

 ## 📧 Contact
-For questions, open an issue or email the author (see LICENSE).
+For questions, open an issue or email me directly,
+Email: kartikeyagupta1435@gmail.com
+Linkedln: linkedln.com/kartikeyagupta19